charity-classification/ukcat/docs/index.md

 The project was a collaboration between [NCVO Research](https://www.ncvo.org.uk/policy-and-research), Dr Christopher Damm at the [Centre for Regional Economic and Social Research (Sheffield Hallam University)](https://www4.shu.ac.uk/research/cresr/staff/christopher-damm) and [David Kane](https://dkane.net/), an independent freelance researcher.
 The project was funded by Esmée Fairbairn Foundation.

-The project started in Autumn 2020 with the first draft release of data in Summer 2021.
+The project started in Autumn 2020 with the first draft release of data in Autumn 2021.

 ## The need for this project